microsoft/vscode-docs/docs/editor/node-debugging.md

 ## Function breakpoints

-Node debug supports function breakpoints but their usefulness is limited because:
+The Node.js debugger supports function breakpoints but their usefulness is limited because:

 - Function breakpoints only work for global, non-native functions.
 - Function breakpoints can only be created if the function has been defined (and has been seen by the debugger).

-## Breakpoint Hit Counts
+## Breakpoint hit counts

 The 'hit count condition' controls how many times a breakpoint needs to be hit before it will 'break' execution.
 The hit count syntax supported by the Node.js debugger is either an integer or one of the operators `<`, `<=`, `==`, `>`, `>=`, `%` followed by an integer.

 Some examples: